acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-intro.rst

 later, after the on-boarding, in the details model page (when you click on the model in the my model page).
 User can also on-board a licence (that must be named "licence.txt") with his model by putting the path to the licence file in the corresponding parameter of push function of the client libraries.

+Once the model bundle is onboarded successfully in Acumos, if you have chosen to create the micro service at the end of onboarding process, Acumos Docker image URI is dysplayed in a message response.
+Then you can used this URI to load the Docker model image in your own Docker repository.

 On-Boarding By Web
 ==================